tsproisl/SoMaJo/README.txt

   !	symbol
   ;)	emoticon

-The system is described in greater detail in Proisl and Uhrig (to appear).
+The system is described in greater detail in Proisl and Uhrig (2016).

 Installation
 ============